Mercedes-Benz Museum: The museum building

-The current building, which stands directly outside the main gate of the Daimler factory in Stuttgart, was designed by UN Studio.
+The current building, which stands directly outside the main gate of the Daimler factory in Stuttgart, was designed by UNStudio.
 It is based on a unique cloverleaf concept using three overlapping circles with the center removed to form a triangular atrium recalling the shape of a Wankel engine.
 The building was completed and opened on 19 May 2006.
 Architecture and exhibition concept are closely interwoven, as exhibition designer HG Merz had already been commissioned before the architecture competition in 2001.

 The building's height and "double helix" interior were designed to maximise space, providing 16,500 sqm of exhibition space on a footprint of just 4,800 sqm.
 The double helix also corresponds to the exhibition concept, which divides the museum into the "legend rooms" and the "collections", offering two alternative tours that can be merged at any given point of the museum.

 The museum contains more than 160 vehicles, some dating back to the very earliest days of the motorcar engine.
 The vehicles are maintained by the Mercedes-Benz Classic Center of Fellbach.
 Previously, the museum was housed in a dedicated building within the factory complex and visitors had in recent decades been transported from the main gate by a secured shuttle.